alpaka-group/bashi/README.md

 * The software requirements are defined in `pyproject.toml` and not in an additional `requirements.txt`.
 * It is necessary to increase the version number in `version.txt` before a new feature can be merged in the master branch.
 Otherwise the upload to pypy.org will fail because existing versions cannot be changed.

+## Writing a new Filter rule

+Writing a new filter rule can be complicated.
+That's why we offer a [best practice guide](docs/rules.md).

 ## Formatting the Source Code

 The source code is formatted using the [black](https://pypi.org/project/black/) formatter and the default style guide.
 You must install it and run `black /path/to/file` to format a file.
 A CI job checks that all files are formatted correctly.
 If the job fails, a PR cannot be merged.